adam-lafontaine/Cpp_Utilities/readme.md

     * Provides file paths of a given extension in a directory

+* iterator
+    * IndexRange
+        * Iterate over a range of indeces from 0 to size - 1
+    * PointRange2D
+        * Iterate over a 2D array/matrix of given width and height

 * leak_check
     * Check for memory leaks using Visual Studio